Hours:Mon/Tu/Th/Fri., 9 a.m. – 5 p.m.

 Affiliation with a Greek organization is achieved through a mutual selection process known as membership recruitment.
 Formal membership recruitment week is held at the beginning of the spring semester and includes an orientation program during which Interfraternity and Panhellenic Council officers explain the recruitment process.
 Informal recruitment periods are held throughout the year.
 Students are encouraged to consider all chapters in order to make the best evaluation of which one most closely meets their personal expectations and values.

 Recruitment programs, new member education, and initiation are restricted to full-time students who are in good standing with Millikin.
 To be initiated, a student must have successfully completed one college/University semester and be currently enrolled for at least 12 credit hours.
 Individual chapters have specific academic requirements for affiliation and initiation that are presented during recruitment activities.
-Eligibility for initiation must be certified by the Office of Student Programs at least 48 hours preceding the initiation.
-Any questions regarding how to get involved in Greek Life should be directed to the Office of Student Programs.
+Eligibility for initiation must be certified by the Office of Inclusion and Student Engagement at least 48 hours preceding the initiation.
+Any questions regarding how to get involved in Greek Life should be directed to the Office of Inclusion and Student Engagement, Lower RTUC.